Faith Through the Prism of Psychology

 The book treats faith as a psychological ability of the mind to upgrade the existential statuses of imaginary entities, such as ghosts or gods; the working of faith is operationalized and analyzed in empirical psychological studies.
 It presents a new model of investing objects with existence, with such structural elements as the belief in object permanence (BOP), magic/ordinary distinguisher (MOD), magic/trick distinguisher (MTD), imaginary/perceived distinguisher (IPD), BOP defense mechanism (BOP/DM) and realities distinguisher (RD).

-It will be essential reading for anyone interested in existence from psychology, philosophy, theology or psychotherapy backgrounds.
+It will be essential reading for anyone interested in existence from psychology, philosophy, art, theology or psychotherapy backgrounds.

 Table of Contents

 Chapter 1.
 Facts we perceive, maxims we trust: Introduction

 Chapter 2.
 The meaning of existence

 Chapter 3.
 Now it’s there, now it isn’t: EXON on perceived objects

 Chapter 4.
 Cat with a fish’s tail: BLEXON on imaginary objects